fnproject/flow/docs/API.md

 #### Failed Value

-POSTing to the _failUrl_ will also result in the completer saving HTTP status, headers and body of the original request.
+POSTing to the _failUrl_ will also result in the flow service saving HTTP status, headers and body of the original request.
 For example, the following POST request

 ```
 Content-Type: application/json